hunter-teacher-cert/work_csci70900-ischeff/meth1/lessonplans/lesson1/readme.md

 # Lesson 1: Concatenation

 ## Context:
-This lesson is designed to be delivered to a mixed-grade group of high school students who have only recently been introduced to java, and who are also new to CS in general.
-Consequently, the lesson focus is concatenation; this is the first day of a two-day lesson, at the end of which students will create and implement a short program of their own design that concatenates more than one data type to represent a real-world scenario or to solve a problem.
+- This lesson is designed to be delivered to a mixed-grade group of high school students who have only recently been introduced to java, but who have taken AP CSP.
+Given that the course would have been taken during the pandemic, there is an explicit goal here of reinforcing and reviewing fundamental CS concepts while learning a new language.
+- Consequently, the lesson focus is concatenation; this is the first day of a two-day lesson, at the end of which students will create and implement a short program that solicits input and returns a string produced by concatenating the input data.

 ## Lesson objective:
 Students will be able to concatenate different data types.